Premier Events

 Princess Royal Challenge Cup

-Open Women's Single Sculls (W1x)
+Premier Women's Single Sculls (W1x)

 This event is open to eligible members of any club, and was instituted in 1993.
 The winners receive a miniature crossed-sculls brooch to keep.
 This event has been won five times by both Maria Brandin of Sweden and Mirka Knapkova of the Czech Republic.